How Much Do You Really Know About Bipolar Disorder? Get the Facts

-Jorge Almeida, M.D., Director of the Bipolar Disorder Center in the Mulva Clinic for the Neurosciences, has been working in psychiatry for 17 years and specializes in mood disorders like Bipolar.
+Jorge Almeida, MD, PhD, Director of the Bipolar Disorder Center in the Mulva Clinic for the Neurosciences, has been working in psychiatry for 17 years and specializes in bipolar disorder and other mood disorders.
 “Bipolar disorder is a common brain disease affecting about 2% of the world’s population.
 If you broaden the definition, it goes up to 5% of people that are struggling with bipolar or related disorders,” says Dr. Almeida.

 Bipolar disorder is a brain disease causing unusual shifts in mood, energy, activity levels, and the ability to function on a daily basis.
 Most importantly, the disorder is characterized by alternating episodes of elevated mood, known as mania and low mood, known as depression.
 A common misconception is assuming someone whose mood shifts from one moment to the next is showcasing signs of this disorder, but mood swings are different from what is considered a bipolar episode.